We will update this FAQ page regularly, so encourage you to check for updates.

 Option 1: Stay on your current course which is not eligible for maintenance support or targeted grants.

 Option 3: Suspend your studies.
-This will enable you to take a break from your studies and then, depending on the circumstances when you wish to return, you could have the opportunity to rejoin your current course (option 1) or transfer to another course (option 2).
+This will enable you to take a break from your studies and then, depending on the circumstances when you wish to return, you could have the opportunity to re-join your current course (option 1) or transfer to another course (option 2).

 Option 4: Withdraw from your studies.
 This means that you have decided not to continue with your studies and wish to withdraw from your current course and not transfer to another course.

 Please note that none of the above options negate the requirement to pay back any maintenance support or targeted grants to the SLC that have been paid to you to date.
 Option 2 would give you the option to claim maintenance support and/or targeted grants in the future.
-However, SLC have indicated that past maintenance support/targeted grants may be deducted from those future payments.
-Again, this will be based on your individual circumstances and will take into account affordability considerations.

 If you have selected Option 2 on the form, we will be in contact with you in due course to process your transfer.
+If you are still awaiting a call back, please contact timetablequeries@qahighereducation.com.

 Universities are required by the DfE to submit the Change of Circumstances notification to the SLC between 6th and 17th April to move you from your current in-attendance mode to distance learning.